Phuire-Research/Stratimux/Concept.md

   conceptSemaphore: number
 ): Observable<Action>;
 ```
 Concept's principle, governs a specific set of instructions that would allow for the functionality of other libraries not designed specifically for this system.
-Otherwise these act as action emitters of some value being watched off premise or subscribed to within the axium.
+Otherwise these act as action emitters of some value being watched off premise or subscribed to within the muxium.

 Likewise this contrasts other forms of programming.
-As the principle allows for the entire scope of the axium to be self sustaining without the interaction from external resources.
-As the createAxium function in reality is the only necessary line that is required to enable this functionality.
+As the principle allows for the entire scope of the muxium to be self sustaining without the interaction from external resources.
+As the muxification function in reality is the only necessary line that is required to enable this functionality.

 Therefore when one is designing their own concepts.
 The principle should be treated in the same capacity as the initialization of other programming approaches.
 The main difference, is to dispatch actions from the principle either via the stage paradigm or the supplied observer.
 The use of observer.next() is to pass actions during initialization, but should instead stage when observing state to prevent action overflow.

 An additional workflow to can be place to complete responsibility of the principle on its governing concepts.
 Is a simple enabled property that the principle may be subscribed to.
 This allows the principle to cancel any internal observations that would be left hot.
-During the closing functionality of the axium, or the removal of that governing concept.
+During the closing functionality of the muxium, or the removal of that governing concept.

 As this functionality lacks the addition of some abstraction to hand hold the user.
 The principle function must be well designed to honor its namesake.
 But comes with all batteries included to avoid dependency injection.